The Chandler Museum has a rich collection of artifacts, photographs,

 Originally born and raised in a small Quaker hamlet in Grant County, Indiana, Olive’s journals contain a wealth of information on life in Arizona.
 This includes her family’s initial road trip from Indiana to Chandler, her college years in both Tucson and Flagstaff, and her various teaching positions around the valley.
 The journals also contain information on her years as a post-WWII relief worker both overseas and across the U.S. and her summers spent with family in California.

-Click here to read Olive Goodykoontz's journal entries from November - December 1926.
-This includes her move to Arizona and stay in a tourist camp in Phoenix before moving to Chandler.
+Read Olive Goodykoontz's journal entries from November - December 1926, which includes details on her move to Arizona and her stay in a tourist camp in Phoenix before moving to Chandler.